Delors/LectureDoc2/renaissance/folien.en.rst

             This is a simple note.

-        And This is a simple note.where the height of the deck as a whole is determined by the tallest card.
+        This card contains a simple note.
+Where the height of the deck as a whole is determined by the tallest card.

     .. card::